INFUSE® Bone Graft & Platelet Rich Plasma

 Why is bone important for dental restoration?

-Teeth are anchored into the jaw in an area of bone called the alveolar ridge.
-The alveolar ridge bone surrounds tooth roots to secure teeth, and allows for normal tooth use such as chewing.
+Teeth are anchored into the jaw in an area of the bone called the alveolar ridge.
+The alveolar ridge bone surrounds tooth roots to secure teeth and allows for normal tooth use such as chewing.

 What is INFUSE® Bone Graft?

 INFUSE® Bone Graft consists of two parts: a protein that is found in everyone’s body, plus a natural carrier for delivery.
 The protein ingredient in INFUSE® Bone Graft is rhBMP-2 (recombinant (engineered) human bone morphogenetic protein-2), a synthetic version of a protein everyone’s body produces naturally in small amounts to regulate bone growth and healing.
 The natural carrier is made of a material found in tendons.
 It releases the protein over time where it is placed, provides a scaffold (framework) for new bone to grow into, and is absorbed and replaced by bone.
 Using INFUSE® Bone Graft eliminates the need for a second surgery to “harvest,” or remove surgically, a bone from your body (“autogenous” bone) for placement at the oral surgery site.
 Autogenous bone harvest has the risk of pain, complications, longer surgical time, and more anesthesia.
 Choosing INFUSE® Bone Graft eliminates the need for the harvest surgery avoiding the pain and bodily harm associated with the bone harvest procedure.
 For procedures where the autogenous bone is not typically used, INFUSE® Bone Graft can also be used.

 INFUSE® Bone Graft is surgically placed where new bone growth is needed.
 It attracts your body’s own bone-building cells to the site and over time, new bone is formed.
 The bone grows where the INFUSE® Bone Graft is placed, for predictable bone growth results.